 Your iPhone screen can switch between portrait and landscape orientation based on how you are holding it.
-Use these steps to turn off the auto rotate iPhone setting.

 - Swipe down from the top-right of the screen.

 - Touch the Portrait Orientation Lock button to turn it on.

 Our guide continues below with additional information on how to stop the iPhone screen from rotating.

 How to Disable the Auto Rotate Setting on an iPhone 11 (Guide with Pictures)